legendarysilke/dl-dps-sim/README.md

 - Afflictions
 - Bleeding damage
 - Punishers and killer state
-  - As neither afflictions nor bleeding is implemented, punishers do not operate.
+  - As neither afflictions nor bleeding is implemented, most punishers do not operate.
+  - Overdrive and Broken Punisher will likely be implemented first, followed by others.
 - Dragon form
 - The Dragon Claws ability
-  - As dragon form is not simulated at all for the time being, in the interests of accuracy (due to highly varying amounts of dragon gauge prep and gain rate in quests, Dragon Claws is not included in the simulation numbers.
+  - As dragon form is not simulated at all for the time being, in the interests of accuracy (due to highly varying amounts of dragon gauge prep and gain rate in quests), Dragon Claws is not included in the simulation numbers.
 - Dracolith
   - As dragon form is not simulated at all for the time being, these will remain unimplemented.
 - Dragon Haste, and Shapeshifting Boost co-abilities